Wood Species - Mahogany

 Color: Dark reddish brown.

-Grain: Striped figuring in quartersawn selections; texture is even and
+Grain: Striped figuring in quartersawn selections; texture is even and very fine.

 Variations within species and grades: Moderate color variation.

 Hardness (Janka): 2200; 71% harder than Northern red oak.

 Dimensional Stability: Above average (change coefficient .00238; 36% more stable than red oak).

 Sawing/Machining: Moderately difficult due to hardness; carbide tooling recommended.

 Finishing: No known finishing problems.

 From The National Wood Flooring Association's "Wood Species Used in Wood Flooring" information booklet.